Form: A succulent shrub.

 Soil: Well drained, dry, low in organic content, sandy, somewhat tolerant otherwise.

-Fertilizing or enriched soil can prevent this plant from flowering.
+Fertilizing or enriched soil will prevent this plant from flowering.
+It is salt tolerant.

 Mulch: Mulch only in freezing conditions during the first three years.
 Remove mulch